nuuuwan/news_lk3_data/README.md

 *2024-03-02 13:07:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194041) · `si`

-*MP Harinini Amarasuriya criticizes selling institutions like Sri Lanka Telecom and Insurance Corporation to a government without a mandate, during a discussion with National Resources Protection Movement representatives.*
+MP Harinini Amarasuriya criticizes selling institutions like Sri Lanka Telecom and Insurance Corporation to a government without a mandate, during a discussion with National Resources Protection Movement representatives.

+🟩

 MP Harinini Amarasuriya says he cannot make decisions regarding selling the institutions such as Sri Lanka Telecom and Insurance Corporation to a government that does not have a mandate.